mbrugman67/BusPirate-docs-hugo/content/docs/binmode-reference/protocol-bpio2.md

 }
 ```

-The `ConfigurationRequest` table allows you to set various parameters for the Bus Pirate.
+The `ConfigurationRequest` table configures Bus Pirate settings and hardware.

 {{% alert context="warning" %}}
-Requests are processed in the order they are listed in the table.
+Fields are processed in the order they are listed in the table.
 This means a single request can be used to enable a mode, set the power supply voltage, enable pull-up resistors, and configure pin directions in one go.
 {{% /alert %}}

 #### ModeConfiguration